 - Hotel Corso is a well-rated 3-star hotel in the historical center close to the funicular railway

-- Sant'Angelo Bed and Breakfast has 3 rooms and shared living room, right by the cathedral
+- Sant'Angelo Bed and Breakfast has 3 rooms and a shared living room, right by the cathedral